mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/odata-query-options.md

 For OData 4, by setting the `$count` query option to `true`, a count of the number of items returned will be included in the result.
 For example: `?$count=true`.

-For OData 3 (deprecated), by setting the `$inlinecount` query option to `allpages`, a count of the number of items returned will be included in the result.
+For OData 3 (⚠deprecated), by setting the `$inlinecount` query option to `allpages`, a count of the number of items returned will be included in the result.
 For example: `?$inlinecount=allpages`.

 ## 4 Filtering